sorokod/Armstrong/README.md

 ## All Armstrong numbers calculator

+**Sources:** This repo contains a Java implementation, a Kotlin implementation is here: https://github.com/sorokod/All-Armstong-numbers

+---

 Briefly, an [Armstrong number](https://en.wikipedia.org/wiki/Narcissistic_number) *"is a number that is the sum of its own digits each raised to the power of the number of digits"*.